elish9571/practicum-yedidim-site/README.md

 # Employee Management System | Angular 17

-This project is an employee management system built with Angular 17.
+This project is an employee management system developed using .NET and Angular.
 It features a user-friendly interface for managing employee records, including adding, editing, and logically deleting employees.
 Users can search for employees and export the list to an Excel file.

 ## Features